 4. Tracks changes to and updates the Policy Library.

-13. Maintains competency and professional currency through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the General Counsel.
+15. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the General Counsel.

 The Paralegal is supervised by the General Counsel.

 OFFICE OF HUMAN RESOURCES

 REVISED JANUARY 2017

 JOB FAMILY 1

 Level 9 - 1800 Points: A combination of education and experience equivalent to a Level 9 as indicated by the Equivalencies Chart, when permitted by the Minimum Acceptable Qualifications.

 Level 5 - 580 Points: Advanced skill in oral and written communication, the ability to make basic mathematical calculations, the ability to understand and follow instructions, knowledge of moderately complex or other work procedures, the ability to work independently and coordinate a variety of activities and events, specific professional skills, and/or skills in managing a wide variety of complex processes are required.

 Factor 3: Responsibility for the Work of Others